-The Around the Mountains is primarily graded 2-3 easy-intermediate, with much of the trail following custom-made cycle paths with gentle gradients.
+The Around the Mountains Cycle Trail is primarily graded 2-3 easy-intermediate, with much of the trail following custom-made cycle trails\ with gentle gradients.
 There are, however, a number of sections on public roads where riders should be prepared to encounter traffic.
 Please stay on the left.

 There are two rivers between Mt Nicholas Station and Mavora Lakes; these may be impassable after heavy rain so please check the weather forecast.
-Your best bet for trail updates is to ask the locals; bike tour operators are likely to have the most up-to-date information.
+Your best bet for trail updates is to ask the locals; and bike tour operators are likely to have the most up-to-date information.

 To reach Mavora Lakes, riders will turn off Mt Nicholas Road and travel a further 2km.

 The gravel road from Mavora Lakes to Centre Hill can be busy and dusty, especially in summer.
 It’s possible to arrange shuttle transport along this section should riders wish to avoid it.
 Those attempting the full trail – including the Mavora Lakes section – should be reasonably fit, experienced and self-sufficient.

 It’s possible to ride the trail all year round but the most popular time is from October to May.
 It can get very hot in peak summer, making a helmet visor and sunscreen essential.
-And while snows may make some sections impassable, the trail offers up some spectacular winter riding complete with beautifully snow-dusted mountain ranges.
+And while snow may make some sections impassable, the trail offers up some spectacular winter riding complete with beautifully snow-dusted mountain ranges.

 These mountainous surroundings are subject to a wide variety and often quickly changing weather conditions, so be sure to check the forecast in advance and pack clothing for all possibilities.

-Pack for four seasons in a day – this is Southland and the weather can be unpredictable.
+Pack for four seasons in a day – this is Southland and the weather can be unpredictable and changeable.

-There are limited options along the trail so make sure you book in advance.
+There are various accommodation options situated along the trail however is it highly recommended that you book in advance.

 Food and water